Learn how to spot deceptive requests online and take recommended steps to help protect your Gmail and Google Account.

 3. Check for unsafe saved passwords

 Report phishing emails

 When we identify that an email may be phishing or suspicious, we might show a warning or move the email to Spam.
 If an email wasn't marked correctly, follow the steps below to mark or unmark it as phishing.

-When you manually move an email into your Spam folder, Google will receive a copy of the email and may analyze it to help protect our users from spam and abuse.
+Important: When you manually move an email into your Spam folder, Google receives a copy of the email and any attachments.
+Google may analyze these emails and attachments to help protect our users from spam and abuse.